Latest News

 Gold falls as US inflation data weighs down on Fed rate-cutting hopes

-The latest inflation data from the U.S. has diluted, if it doesn't extinguish, hopes that the Fed will cut rates.
-Now, the markets have begun pricing in the possibility of a rate hike by the end of this year.
+The markets have priced in the possibility of a rate hike by the Fed as early as this year.
 Kyle Rodda is a senior financial analyst at Capital.com.
-Data showed that U.S. Consumer inflation increased in April.
-The annual rate posted its biggest gain in three years.
-This further reduced hopes that the Fed would cut interest rates in this year.
+Data revealed that U.S. consumer inflation rose further in April.
+The annual rate posted its biggest gain in three year, further reducing the hopes that the Fed would cut interest rates in this year.

 (source: Reuters)